 The main character is strong.
 I use him as an example in my article on hero design.
 His arc is emotionally powerful, central to the plot, and revealed in the beginning and resolved in the end; he has a very deep background that we learn about gradually throughout the game, and he has plenty of agency.
 Most of the other characters are also really good, Seth in particular gets a shoutout.

 The portrayal of child characters is very refreshing.
 Two of the party members are little kids, and their portrayal is very two-sided.
-On the positive hand, they save the adults multiple times, are playable in battle (they have believable reasons to be powerful), and have reasonably deep personalities.
+On the positive hand, they save the adults multiple times, are playable in battle (they have believable reasons to be powerful, at least if you headcanonize a bit), and have reasonably deep personalities.
 On the other hand, they do act their age - they get scared of the monsters and hide behind the adults in at least one cutscene, cry several times, and do some really imprudent things when the adults aren't around and need to be saved by them.

 The ending is really good.
 While it's bad that most of the explanation was hidden away in an optional dungeon, there was no Deus Ex Machina and the triumph came with a touching sacrifice and an awesome choice the main character was forced to make.